We recognise our obligation to operate tours and plan travel in a responsible and sustainable fashion.

 - Don’t run water unnecessarily.
 Turn off taps and showers when not using them.

 - Place your rubbish waste into the respective waste receptacles where provided to enable the recycling, reuse and reduction of this waste.
-If recycling isn’t available please place your rubbish into a waste bins and don’t leave it on the ground.
+If recycling isn’t available please place your rubbish into a waste bin and don’t leave it on the ground.

 - While visiting and walking Department of Conservation National Parks keep to the walking tracks provided, this prolongs the presentation and longevity of our native foliage for others to enjoy.